drac94/pygql-boilerplate/README.md

 ```
 ## Testing GraphQL
 Go to http://localhost:5000/graphql to try GraphQL.
-Below are the example queries for adding a new user, getting all users, searching for a user with username and updating username with email id.
+Below are the example queries for adding a new post, getting all posts and updating a post.
 ### Adding a New Post
 ```
 mutation{